denisecase/johnson-family-cabin/README.md

 Come see:

-- The Twins - twin tall pines overlooking adventures with their beloved partners
+- The Twins - twin tall pines overlooking adventures with beloved partners
 - Lilly's Lookout - an expansive view of the adventure land
 - Eden's Edge - an exciting rocky wall for climbing and fossil exploration
 - Nora's Nook - a secret, special spot in the forest
 - Mount Emmett - a high spot for exploration
 - Isla's Inlet - a place to drop your kayak and explore the gentle increase to deeper waters
 - Madelyn Lane - a scenic drive on the way to the lake
+- The Brothers Two - stately pines guarding the view, growing family nearby
 - Marilyn's Meditation Meadow - a quiet place for reflection and gratitude
-- Bruce's Backwoods - raw wilderness, home for wildlife of many species
+- Bruce's Backwoods - kept as raw wilderness for the most courageous adventurers
-- The Brothers - stately pines guarding the land, beloved family nearby

 ## Ride the rocket!

 - We'll need some help to work the land.
 Come ride [The Rocket](https://ranger.polaris.com/en-us/ranger-crew-570/)!